BartMassey/hackaday-tutorial/README.md

   tried to reproduce it accurately.

 * It is not obvious from the book drawing how the top of the flange piece should be shaped.
-I followed the tutorial's suggestion here, but there seem to be many possibilities.
+After staring at it for a long time, I diverged from the drawing and made the sides of the flange vertical instead of sloped.
+To change this, remove the vertical constraint in the flange sketch and figure out how high you want the top of the flange to be.

-* The process of hand-calculating how the base and flange piece fit together is tedious and error-prone.
-I suspect that this can be fixed in FreeCAD with judicious use of face sketches and imported edges, although this is also fiddly and error-prone in FreeCAD.
+* The tutorial handwaves some idea of making the base and flange pieces fit together by doing some math and adjusting sketch positions manually.
+I did this first, but didn't like it.
+I instead chose to go through the sometimes-painful process of making sure sketches were attached to appropriate faces and appropriate geometry was
+  borrowed: as a result, things are more reliable and configurable.

+I've included STL exported from the model, just for fun.

+Anyway, have fun taking this apart, printing it, whatever.
+Thanks again to the tutorial authors for an interesting afternoon.

+---

+This work is licensed under the "MIT License".
+Please see the file COPYING in this distribution for license terms.